varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

   List all backends

 backend.set_health matcher state
-  Set health status on a backend
+  Set health status on a backend.
+The matcher expression can be a backend name or a parenthesized "(IP:port)" expression, or both.
+All fields are optional.
+If no exact matching backend is found, partial matching will be attempted based on the provided name, IP and port fields.

 ban <field> <operator> <arg> [&& <field> <oper> <arg>]...
   All objects where the all the conditions match will be marked obsolete.